 Dorm in a hostel

 Your cheapest option will probably be staying at a hostel in a dorm.
 In some hostels, you can sleep for less than €5.
-I only slept in a hostel once during my trip in The Philippines, and it was really expensive (€17 a night), but also the most luxury place I’ve stayed in during my trip.
+I only slept in a hostel once during my trip to The Philippines, and it was really expensive (€17 a night), but also the most luxurious place I’ve stayed in during my trip.
 Hot showers, fantastic beds, air conditioning, big lockers, nice people, and a great breakfast.
 Check out Spin Designer Hostel in El Nido if you’d like the same experience.

 Staying in a private room can also be cheap, but I noticed prices differ a lot depending on the location you’re staying.
 In Manila (Makati), I paid about €45 a night for a nice and comfortable room in a luxury hotel.
 And in Port Barton (Palawan) I had my own (wooden) beach hut for €24 a night.
 Breakfast was included most of the time.

 Places where I’ve stayed in The Philippines

 – Manilla: Red Planet Manila Aseana City – €48 for 1 night

 – Port Barton: Ausan Beach Front Cottages – €71,57 for 3 nights

 – El Nido: Spin Designer Hostel – €61,77 for 3 nights

 – El Nido: Rico’s beach cottages – €30,96 for 1 night

 – Coron: Sunz En Coron Resort – €61,71 for 2 nights